 \subsection{Datasets and evaluation metric}

-\paragraph{Human3.6M~\cite{ionescu2013human3} dataset.} Human3.6M contains 7 actors performing 15 actions, 32 joints are labeled for each human.
-We use the same test protocols of~\cite{mao2020history}, and use \textit{S5} as the test set, \textit{S11} as the validation set and the others as training set.
-Previous works use different testing sampling strategies, including 8 samples per action~\cite{martinez2017human,mao2019learning}, 256 samples per action~\cite{mao2020history} or all samples in the test set~\cite{dang2021msr}.
-We take 256 samples per action for testing, and evaluate on 22 joints as in ~\cite{martinez2017human, mao2019learning, mao2020history, ma2022progressively}.
+\paragraph{Human3.6M dataset~\cite{ionescu2013human3}.} Human3.6M contains 7 actors performing 15 actions, and 32 joints are labeled for each pose.
+We follow the same testing protocols of \cite{mao2020history} and use \textit{S5} as the test set, \textit{S11} as the validation set, and the others as the train set.
+Previous works use different test sampling strategies, including 8 samples per action~\cite{martinez2017human,mao2019learning}, 256 samples per action~\cite{mao2020history} or all samples in the test set~\cite{dang2021msr}.
+As 8 samples are too little and taking all testing samples could not balance different actions with different sequence lengths, we thus take 256 samples per action for testing, and evaluate on 22 joints as in~\cite{martinez2017human, mao2019learning, mao2020history, ma2022progressively}.